pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

                 Use Pulumi's secrets manager or integrate with AWS KMS, Azure Key Vault, Google KMS, and HashiCorp Vault.

-        - title: Increase developer productivity and collaboration
+        - title: Increase productivity and collaboration
           image: /images/product/console-stack-timeline.svg
           details:
-            - title: Team-wide visibility and collaboration
+            - title: Collaborate better within teams
               description: |
-                Visualize projects, stacks, and cloud resources so you and developers in your organization know what’s running and where.
+                Add teammates to Pulumi so you can work on projects together, ship code collaboratively, and coordinate changes to infrastructure.

               more_info: |
+                Invite new team members and share projects to collaborate on infrastructure.

                 View [timelines](/docs/intro/pulumi-cloud/projects-and-stacks/#stack-activity) that show diffs of changed resources and who made the changes.

                 [Tag stacks](/docs/intro/concepts/stack/#stack-tags) for easier filtering and searching.

-                Track the activity of users within your organization with [audit logs](/docs/intro/pulumi-cloud/audit-logs/).

             - title: Software delivery integrations
               description: |